czhou578/cifar/notes.md

 Logging artifacts:

 - need job persistence for server restarts.
-- need progress updates
 - task queue
   batch processing working pool
 - caption personalization engine

 - distributed caching, not needed for now

-Problems with current caching mechanism:
+## Problems with current caching mechanism:

 Not Distributed: Each worker process has its own separate cache